Bush Economic Stimulus Package, With Its Pros and Cons

 The business tax relief gave companies an incentive to expand that year.
 But the incentive wasn't enough to create new jobs.
 Companies were too panicked by the 2008 financial crisis.

 By the time the checks arrived in taxpayers' hands, it was late summer.
-It was too late impact the first half of the year.
+It was too late to affect the first half of the year.

 Perhaps most important, the tax cuts weren't balanced by a decrease in government spending.
 As a result, it created a $500 billion budget deficit.
 By the time Bush left office, the federal debt had doubled to $10 trillion.
 A large sovereign debt will weaken a country's currency.
 Sure enough, the dollar weakened as the debt grew larger.
 As a result, oil prices rose, creating inflation over the long run.